orbit-love/github-actions-templates/README.md

 Within each subfolder of this repository is a GitHub Actions workflow template file, along with instructions on how to use it.
 GitHub Actions is a runtime environment provided by GitHub to any GitHub user.
 You can run applications on GitHub Actions for free on any publicly available (*not private*) repository.

+# First Time Setup

+Before setting up an integration using GitHub Actions, you will need to follow the [First Time Setup Guide](./FIRST_TIME_SETUP.md)

 # Available Integrations

 The following integration workflows are available to use, and more will be added: